Barquisimeto Lara, Venezuela Travel Guide

 Specific details on dining practices and tipping customs are in other sections of this guide.
 These offer complete information.

 A simple "Hola, ¿cómo está?"
-(Hello, how are you?) initiates positive interactions and shows showing deference to local customs.
+(Hello, how's it going?) initiates positive interactions and shows showing deference to local customs.

 Travelers with mobility challenges will find very limited infrastructure for accessibility in Barquisimeto and Venezuela generally.